CSFM93/shotstack_recipes/draft.md

 ## Updating the records stored in Airtable

+In this section, you will import the functions you exported in the previous section to render a video for each record found in the Recipes's table, and then you will create a function to update the record's Video URL field.

 Go to the top of your `recipes.js` file and add the following line of code to it:

 ```js